Applicant Qualifications & Admissions Statistics

 Our recent admitted classes of master's students are diverse groups spanning various educational backgrounds, workplace experiences, and countries of origin.
 We have master's students from the following countries: Azerbaijan, Bangladesh, Canada, China, Egypt, Germany, India, Indonesia, Nigeria, Norway, Pakistan, Paraguay, Republic of Korea, Russian Federation, Singapore, Thailand, the U.S., and Vietnam.

-The Graduate School also provides a statistical summary our master's programs' past admissions and enrollment.
+The Graduate School also provides a year-by-year statistical summary our master's programs' past admissions and enrollment.
 Visit these links for more information on offers of admission and matriculation according to demographics: